sakotiya/SPARTANRIDESJSU/README.md

 10. Driver_MyProfile_ui.py
 11. baskbashers.ini (Connection to Remote server)

+Shreya - There are 4 folders
+Config folder has config.ini (lets keep it common for everyone ) SourceCode folder has all the python files we created for coding running the app UI_files folder has all the .ui files in it
+UI_python folder has all the .ui files that are converted to .py files Also we dont need to have all the files in one folder now all the files can run from their respective folders

 Before running application ----> Connect to Remote server
     Use Terminal to run the file Login_Page.py